wolfenrain/umbra/README.md

 umbra generate dart shaders/hello_world.glsl --output lib/shaders/
 ```

 ## Documentation

-View the general documentation for writing shaders that are compatible with Umbra [here](https://github.com/wolfenrain/umbra/tree/main/docs).
+For the documentation that describes how you should writing shaders that are compatible with Umbra tooling, see the [Shader Specifications](https://github.com/wolfenrain/umbra/tree/main/docs/shader-specifications) documentation.

-The CLI documentation can be viewed [here](docs/cli-commands.md).
+Documentation about the CLI can be found [here](https://github.com/wolfenrain/umbra/tree/main/docs/cli-commands.md).